apple/swift-metrics/Sources/CoreMetrics/Docs.docc/Proposals/SMT-0001-task-local-metrics-factory.md

     /// - Returns: The value returned by the closure.
     @inlinable
     nonisolated(nonsending)
-    public static func withCurrent<Result, Failure: Error>(
+    public static func withMetricsFactory<Result, Failure: Error>(
         changingFactory factory: MetricsFactory,
         _ operation: nonisolated(nonsending) () async throws(Failure) -> Result
     ) async throws(Failure) -> Result

     /// Accesses the current factory for the task-local context.
     ///
-    /// Returns the task-local factory if one is bound via `withCurrent(changingFactory:)`, otherwise returns the global factory.
+    /// Returns the task-local factory if one is bound via `withMetricsFactory(changingFactory:)`, otherwise returns the global factory.
     /// This is useful for passing the current factory to APIs that expect an explicit factory parameter.
     ///
     /// ## Example: Passing current factory to explicit API